jrh-dev/jrh-dev.github.io/_posts/2022-08-25-send_email_power_auto.md

 bash "~/sfm.sh" "https://generated_url/workflows/12345" "jim@example.com" "jim@example.com" "Test Subject" "Test body of email text."
 ```

+#### Call a bash script from R
 We can use the `system()` function to execute the same syntax from R.

 ```r
 system('bash "~/sfm.sh" "https://generated_url/workflows/12345" "jim@example.com" "jim@example.com" "Test Subject" "Test body of email text."')
 ```

-We can also create a function to make calling the bash script within R simpler, are more intuitive.
+We can also create a function to make calling the bash script within R simpler, and more intuitive.
 This also makes it easier to reuse the function for different purposes.

 ```r
 # function definition